 Gail doesn’t know it, but the project I have to share with you is in response to a comment Gail left on my blog.
 I had turned the back of a chair into a chalkboard and Gail asked what I planned to do with the seat base of the chair.

-Here’s the chair base, after the back had been removed.
+After the back had been removed

-I selected several pieces of pallet wood, laid them out and partially screwed the plywood pattern into the pallet pieces – just deep enough to keep them firmly attached together.
+First, I selected several pieces of pallet wood, laid them out and partially screwed the plywood pattern into the pallet pieces – just deep enough to keep them firmly attached together.

 I used a jigsaw to cut around the plywood pattern, then unscrewed the plywood, since it wouldn’t be needed anymore.

-It’s just the right size to use as a little side table next to theAdirondack chair in my front yard, but works just as well indoors.
+It’s just the right size to use a next to the Adirondack chair in my front yard.
+Not just for outdoors, it works just as well indoors.